ABCpy: A High-Performance Computing Perspective to Approximate Bayesian Computation: Modular API

 \section{Modular API}

-As one can notice from the structure of the code, the design of ABCpy is highly modular, so that adapting to different use cases and scenarios can be done with as little overhead as possible.
-In this section, we show how ABCpy's modularity addresses the needs of various use cases in a user-friendly, intuitive way.
-The contributions to each use case are detailed as follows:

-\begin{enumerate} \item Non-ABC experts do not have to worry about the details of the sampling scheme; no knowledge of the interaction between sampling schemes, models, kernels etc. is needed. \item Non-HPC experts can easily run the ABC schemes on hundreds of cores even without explicitly parallelizing their code. \item ABC experts can easily extend the library with new ABC algorithms (rapid prototyping) and compare their performance in a standardized environment. \end{enumerate}

-Scientists who want to use ABC to calibrate their models only need an abstract understanding of the ABC methodology and only need to provide information in the domain of their expertise.
+As one can notice from the structure of the code, the design of \pkg{ABCpy} is highly modular, so that adapting to different use cases and scenarios can be done with as little overhead as possible.
+In this section, we show how \pkg{ABCpy}'s modularity addresses the needs of various use cases in a user-friendly, intuitive way.
+The contributions to each use case are detailed as follows: \begin{enumerate} \item Non-ABC experts do not have to worry about the details of the sampling scheme; no knowledge of the interaction between sampling schemes, models, kernels etc. is needed. \item Non-HPC experts can easily run the ABC schemes on hundreds of cores even without explicitly parallelizing their code. \item ABC experts can easily extend the library with new ABC algorithms (rapid prototyping) and compare their performance in a standardized environment. \end{enumerate} Scientists who want to use ABC to calibrate their models only need an abstract understanding of the ABC methodology and only need to provide information in the domain of their expertise.
 The model and the means to forward simulate data for given model parameters are the most fundamental information they need to provide.
 Further, scientists usually have a way to discriminate two simulation outcomes and can make an informed decision on which better fits the observed data.
 This knowledge domain expertise can drive the choice of the ABC summary statistics.
 Apart from this, the user only has to provide prior information and parametrizations of the sampling scheme.
 These include a perturbation kernel, simulation length and simulation stopping criteria.
 All ABC details are completely handled by the corresponding modules.